NationalLibraryOfNorway/digitalpreservation-blog.nb.no/content/docs/dps/sip/1.0/scope/_index.md

 - A single URN = a single package
 - Multiple URNs = multiple packages

-If you only have a single URN but still want to preserve a second or third derivate digital representation in the DPS, you will create a second representation in the same package as the primary digital representation.
+If you only have a single URN but still want to preserve a second or third derivate representation in the DPS, you will create a second representation in the same package as the primary digital representation.

 {{< callout >}}
 En ide å si noe om DPS-føringer?

 - IDs are given at the package level
 - Access control is set at the package level